Multinational Joint Task Force: Development

 In January 2015 the MNJTF headquarters in Baga, Nigeria, was overrun by militants of Boko Haram, who then proceeded to massacre local residents and destroy the town, displacing many citizens.
 At the time, only Nigerian soldiers were present in the HQ.
 There were reports that they fled the attackers.
 It was an ignominious moment for the MNJTF, and indeed the contributing nations.
 The political process of expanding the MNJTF was given new strength and energy which led to swifter progress, including the expansion of troop numbers and mandate, and relocation of the HQ to N'Djamena, Chad.

 The most significant structural changes for the MNJTF that emerged from the meetings in 2015 were a rise in numbers, the creation of a new Concept of Operations under the supervision of the Lake Chad Basin Commission, and the move of the HQ to N'Djamena.
 It was agreed that a Nigerian officer would be the Force Commander for the duration of the mission against Boko Haram, with a Cameroonian as Deputy Commander and Chadian Chief of Staff.
 Major-General Tukur Yusuf Buratai (Nigerian) was appointed first Commander of the rejuvenated MNJTF in May 2015.
 However, his command was short lived as in July 2015 he was appointed Nigeria's Chief of Army Staff and handed command to Major-General Iliya Abbah (Nigerian) on 31 July 2015.
 Nigerian Major-General Lamidi Adeosun, was appointed MNJTF Commander in January 2016.
 Adeosun was in turn replaced as commander by Major-General Lucky Irabor in May 2017.
-In August 2018, Irabor is replaced by Major-General C.O.
+In August 2018, Irabor was replaced by Major-General C.O.
 Ude.
-Maj Gen I.M.Yusuf took over from Ude, while Current commander Maj Gen J.J Ogunlade took over from yusuf on 19 Mar.
+Maj Gen I.M.Yusuf took over from Ude, while Maj Gen J.J Ogunlade took over from Yusuf who handed over to Maj Gen Abdul Khalifah Ibrahim in August 2021.
+Thereafter, Maj Gen Gold Chibuisi took over command in 19 April 2023.
+The current Force Commander is Maj Gen Ibrahim Sallau Ali who took over on 14 July 2023 as the tenth Force Commander.

-The Force is structured in four national sectors: Sector 1 (Cameroon) headquartered at Mora; Sector 2 (Chad) headquartered at Baga-Sola; Sector 3 (Nigeria) based in Baga; and Sector 4 (Niger), based in the town of Diffa.
+The Force is structured in four national sectors: Sector 1 (Cameroon) headquartered at Mora; Sector 2 (Chad) headquartered at Baga-Sola; Sector 3 (Nigeria) based in Monguno; and Sector 4 (Niger), based in the town of Diffa.

-There is still considerable skepticism in the international community that the new force can deliver results, and its success or otherwise as a multinational endeavour will be closely monitored.
+There is still considerable skepticism in the international community that the new force can deliver results, and its success or otherwise as a multinational endeavor will be closely monitored.
 Discontent has been voiced within coalition by Chadian president Idris Deby for shouldering disproportionate burden of fighting armed groups and announced confining its military operations to its boundaries.

+On 30 March 2025, Niger announced its withdrawal from the Force.